West Haven, Utah

 West Haven is a city in Weber County, Utah, United States.
-The population was 10,272 at the 2010 census.
+The population was estimated at 24,014 as of 2023.
 It was incorporated on July 1, 1991, combining the unincorporated communities of Kanesville and Wilson.

 West Haven is located approximately 35 mi north of Salt Lake City, west of the Wasatch Mountains in northern Utah.
 The confluence of the Weber and Ogden Rivers is located inside the northeastern portion of the city.
 The city is bordered on the east by Ogden, on the south by Roy, on the west by Hooper, and on the north by Marriott-Slaterville.
-It is part of the Ogden–Clearfield, Utah Metropolitan Statistical Area.
+It is part of the Ogden-Clearfield metropolitan area.

 West Haven has a city park which includes a historical monument.
 Plans provide for a River Parkway Trail that would include a fishing bridge, a pedestrian tunnel under 21st Street, picnic tables, places to rest and points of historical interest.
 Plans have this trail connect with the Weber County Centennial Trail.
 The current mayor is Rob Vanderwood who started his term on January 1, 2022.